ZeeshanNSP/billerUpdated/README.rst

-NV9 USB Bill Validator Driver
+Bill Validator Driver
 =============================

-This is the repository for `nv9biller`, a simple driver for the NV9USB bill validator using the SSP (unencrypted) protocol.
+This is the repository for `Biller Validator`, a simple driver for the NV9USB bill validator using the SSP (unencrypted) protocol.
 Note that not all features may be available.